pprejs20/Orca/README.md

 Run `data_visualisation.py` after running an experiment to display graphs and to view average values for performance metrics.

-in the `traces` folder you will fine the following files:
+In the `traces` folder you will fine the following files:

 1. `steep_increase`
 2. `steep_decrease`